MaterializeInc/materialize/doc/user/content/transform-data/idiomatic-materialize-sql/appendix/window-function-to-materialize.md

 <tr>
 <td colspan=2>

-**Lead over.**  For more information and examples, see [Idiomatic Materialize SQL: Lead over](/transform-data/idiomatic-materialize-sql/lead/).
+**Lead over whose order by field advances in a regular pattern.** For more information and examples, see [Idiomatic Materialize SQL: Lead over](/transform-data/idiomatic-materialize-sql/lead/).

 </td>
 </tr>